cdl-geneseo/geneseo-dictionary/B/Blow-Chunks.md

 # Blow Chunks

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Blow Chunks

 Created by  Zachary Arthur, last modified on Sep 23, 2008

 VB: To throw up (popularized on SNL): &quot;Vodka and orange juice always makes me blow chuncks.&quot; F92 VB-85% of males surveyed reported to use this term hardly ever.
 S99 VB: 93% of the students surveyed are still familar with the word.
 F06